this-is-emma/ACS2330-Wireframe-homework/README.md

 ### Step 1.
 Write three user stories for the site:

-- As a user, I would like to find out what are places that I can visit as a tourist in Cameroon.
+- As a tourist, I would like to find out what are places that I can visit in Cameroon.
-- As a user, I would like to know the hours of the public spaces as well as their location so that I can plan a visit accordingly.
+- As a local resident or visitor, I would like to know the opening hours of the public spaces as well as their location so that I can plan a visit accordingly.
-- As a user, I would like to see images of the available spaces to help me decide which ones I like the most.
+- As a tourist, I would like to see images of the available spaces to help me decide which ones I like the most.

 ### Step 2.
 Make an outline: